evildmp/conference-handbook/handbook/timeline.rst

 -------------

-If you're planning to offer a crèche, or :ref:`speech-to-text transcription <sttr>`, start discussing this with :doc:`/essentials/services` providers.
+If you're planning to offer a crèche, or :ref:`speech-to-text transcription <sttr>`, start discussing this with :ref:`key_services` providers.

 Seven months